Subset-Constrained Inverse Matroid Optimization: IM-All and IM-Only

-We show that \textsc{IM-Only} can be solved by first computing an optimal weight function for the corresponding \textsc{IM-All} instance, and then slightly modifying it, if needed, so that the bases in $S_0$ are exactly the set of maximizers.
+We show that \textsc{IM-Only} can be solved by first computing an optimal weight function for the corresponding \textsc{Integral-IM-All} instance (see Remark~\ref{rem:IM-All_integral}), and then slightly modifying it, if needed, so that the bases in $S_0$ are exactly the set of maximizers.
+See an illustration in Figure~\ref{fig:example_IM-Only-infty}.

+\begin{thm} The integral \textsc{IM-Only} problem under the $\ell_\infty$-norm can be solved using $O(n\log n)$ elementary operations and $O(nr)$ independence-oracle calls.
+More precisely, let $w^*_{\textsc{All}}$ be an optimal integral solution of the corresponding \textsc{IM-All} instance satisfying Lemma~\ref{lem:hm}.
+If $w^*_{\textsc{All}}$ is feasible for \textsc{IM-Only}, then it is optimal.
+Otherwise, $w^*_{\textsc{All}}+\chi_{S_0}-\chi_{S\setminus S_0}$ is an optimal solution for \textsc{IM-Only}. \end{thm}